-Item No. Item Description 6.1.0 Classified employees must enroll in the defined benefit plan offered by the Maryland State Retirement System.
-Faculty and associate staff can elect to enroll in either the Maryland State Retirement System or a defined contribution plan offered through the Optional Retirement Plan.
+Item No. Item Description 6.1.0 Regular status exempt employees and faculty can elect to enroll in either the Maryland State Retirement System or a defined contribution plan offered through the Optional Retirement Plan.
+Non-exempt employees must enroll in the defined benefit plan offered by the Maryland State Retirement System.
 6.1.1 Pension PlansDefined-Contribution Pension Plans.
-Teachers Insurance and Annuity Association / College Retirement Equities Fund (TIAA/CREF/Fidelity) The Optional Retirement Plan is a defined contribution plan.
+Teachers Insurance and Annuity Association / Fidelity (TIAA/Fidelity) The Optional Retirement Plan is a defined contribution plan.
 Under this type of pension, the University deposits a defined percentage of employee's salary into an investment program on an annual basis.
 This money accumulates until the time of retirement.
 At that time, this sum is paid out to the employee in annual increments.
-Under the Optional Retirement Plan, an employee can elect to contribute an additional 5% of his/her salary to the program.
+Under the Optional plan, a percent of the employee's salary is also deducted and contributed to the plan.
 Vesting in the Optional Retirement Plan occurs immediately.
 The Defined-Benefit and Defined-Contribution Pension.
 An employee at the University of Maryland may participate in several supplemental retirement annuity programs.
 These programs are governed by Sections 403(b), and 401(k), and 457 of the Internal Revenue Service Code.
 6.1.2 Defined-Benefit Pension Plan.
 The pension plan offered by the Maryland State Retirement System is defined benefit program.
 The plan uses a mathematical formula at the time of retirement to determine the monthly pension amount.
 This formula takes into consideration such factors as the length of employment, age at the time of retirement, and the average of the three highest consecutive years of salary.
 Vesting in the Maryland State Retirement System occurs after 10 years of service.
 6.2.0 Post-Retirement Benefits Other Than Pensions (including post-retirement health care benefits) (PRBs).
 State of Maryland Health Care Plans Former employees who are receiving retirement benefits may continue to participate in the State health care insurance programs to include available health, vision and dental plans.
 The State subsidizes the cost based on years of credit service (prorated).
 The retiree must pay the difference between the prorated subsidy and the entire premium cost.

-Continuation Sheet

-Part VI - Deferred Compensation and Insurance Costs

-REVISION No. 4 - June 24, 2015

-University of Maryland College Park
+COST ACCOUNTING STANDARDS BOARD DISCLOSURE STATEMENT REQUIRED BY PUBLIC LAW 100-679 EDUCATIONAL INSTITUTIONS Continuation Sheet PART VI - DEFERRED COMPENSATION AND INSURANCE COSTS REVISION No. 7 - July 1, 2021 UNIVERSITY OF MARYLAND COLLEGE PARK

 Item No. Item Description

-6.2.1 Determination of Annual PRB Costs.
+6.2.1 Determination of Annual PRB Cos sts .

-The University is assessed a proportion of the Medical Insurance Special Subsidy which can be charged to Federally-funded programs.
-The criteria for charging sponsored program accounts is employee enrollment in select pension plans.
-The State of Maryland establishes set percentage rates each fiscal year for the University's contribution to the subsidy.
+be charged to Federally-funded pro accounts is employee enrollment in rtion of the Medical Insurance Special Subsidy which can ograms.
+The criteria for charging sponsored program n select pension plans.
+The State of Maryland establishes ar for the University's contribution to the subsidy.

-6.3.0 Managed by the State of Maryland
+6.3.0 Managed by the State of Maryland l

 6.4.0 Managed by the State of Maryland

 6.4.2 Managed by the State of Maryland

 -End of Part VI-